Galarzaa90/NabBot/CONTRIBUTING.md

 This document will guide you in how to contribute to the project properly.

 ## Bug reports
-There's multiple way to report bugs, the preferred way is creating an [issue](https://github.com/NabDev/NabBot/issues).
+There's multiple ways to report bugs, the preferred way is creating an [issue](https://github.com/NabDev/NabBot/issues).

 You can also report bugs by joining our Discord Server: https://discord.gg/NmDvhpY